g3wanghc/leetcode/readme.md

 ###Note:

-- Only working solutions
+- Solutions has to pass the auto marker
-- May not be optimal
+- Solutions may not be optimal